 Which Industries Can Leverage Artificial Intelligence-Backed Anomaly Detection

-Anomaly detection use cases that have been mentioned in the previous section of this blog can be used in various industries, including banking, healthcare, manufacturing, retail, and e-commerce.
+Anomaly detection use cases that have been mentioned in the previous section of this AI anomaly detection guide can be used in various industries, including banking, healthcare, manufacturing, retail, and e-commerce.
 Let’s explore more to know industry-specific use cases of anomaly detection:

 #1 Banking and Finance